thierrymoudiki/thierrymoudiki.github.io/_posts/2025-02-27-carbon-beta.md

 3. **Model-agnostic Shapley values**
    - Computes dynamic Shapley values to understand the influence of climate risk factors on stock returns.

-The core model is a **Random Vector Functional Link (RVFL) neural network**, trained online to adjust continuously to new market data.

 **Link to the preprint:**